StuyCSDojo/dojo-resources/private_resources/source/software_installation_and_tips/installation_instructions/programming_tools/installing_emacs.rst

 Windows
 -------
-Check the OS version that you are running, then determine which set of instructions to follow.
+Check the `OS version that you are running <http://support.microsoft.com/kb/827218/en-US>`_, then determine which set of instructions to follow.

 .. _installation_programming_tools_emacs_windows_x86: